hydroframe/subsettools/README.md

 1. conus1_subsetting.ipynb - Subsets a CONUS1 domain and runs a transient simulation with ParFlow-CLM.
 2. conus1_subsetting_spinup.ipynb - Subsets a CONUS1 domain and performs a model initialization (spin up) with ParFlow.

 In addition to example notebooks, several reference .yaml files are provided at subsettools/src/subsettools/ref_yamls.
-You may use these as a template for a ParFlow (or ParFlow-CLM) run that most closely meets the specifications of the model you are trying to build.
+You may use these as a template for a ParFlow run that most closely meets the specifications of the model you are trying to build.
+Additional details can be found in the package Read the Docs (linked above) under the Template runscripts tab.

 A list of currently provided run templates is provided below:

 1. conus1_pf_spinup_box.yaml